anntnzrb/_nixrice/docs/README.txt

   /(descending by date)/

+  *2022-05-14* - /GNU Emacs/ is removed.

+  - ~(1 and 1/2) years posterior to introducing /GNU Emacs/ along with these .files i farewell its configuration to honour it at its own repository.  as of this writing, this repo has become too polluted with Emacs commits which end up overshadowing the overall commit history only by a single piece of software; deploying should not be an issue with /chezmoi/ anyways.

   *2022-05-14* - switch to /chezmoi/.

   - after a few weeks with /GNU Stow/ i started having issues with